 - Weight gain

-- The inability to lose weight when following a clean diet and exercising
+- Inability to lose weight when following a clean diet and exercising

 - Brain fog

 - Low body temperature and feeling cold all the time, especially in the hands and feet

 - Mood swings

 - Irregular menstrual cycle

 - Dry skin